WinVector/wrapr/README.md

 `DebugFnW()`
 ------------

 `DebugFnW()` wraps a function for debugging.
 If the function throws an exception the execution context (function arguments, function name, and more) is captured and stored for the user.
 The function call can then be reconstituted, inspected and even re-run with a step-debugger.
-Please see `vignette('DebugFnW', package='wrapr')` for examples.
+Please see our [free debugging video series](https://youtu.be/-P9UzQuJSH8?list=PLAKBwakacHbQT51nPHex1on3YNCCmggZA) and `vignette('DebugFnW', package='wrapr')` for examples.